🔍 Denver, CO

 How do I find a reputable home inspector in Denver?

-The best approach is to ask for referrals from your local real estate investor network, REIA (Real Estate Investors Association) group, or trusted agents and lenders in Denver.
-Online reviews on Google and Yelp are helpful, but nothing beats a personal referral from another investor who has used the same professional for a comparable project.
+Ask for referrals from your local REIA (Real Estate Investors Association) group, trusted agents, and lenders in Denver.
+Online reviews on Google are helpful, but nothing beats a personal referral from another Denver investor who has used the same professional for a comparable project.

 What should I look for when hiring home inspectors in Colorado?